telerik/teststudio-docs/docs/getting-started/installation-and-activation.md

 	![Install](/img/getting-started/installation-and-activation/fig07.png)

-4. On this screen you can select which features to install by clicking __Customize__ button.
-You can also change the installation path.
-After making your selections, click __OK__ to continue.
+4. Once you select the __Customize__ button, you can choose whether to install some optional components or to change the installation path.
+After making your selections, click __OK__ to continue

-	* To use this machine as a Storage Server or Scheduling Server, you must install the appropriate services at this time.
+	* To use this machine as a Storage Server and/or Scheduling Server, you need to install the appropriate services at this time or [add these at a later moment](/general-information/installation/add-services).
 	* To add the Storage and Scheduling Services features, <a href="/general-information/installation/add-services" target="_blank">you must complete the installation and perform a change using the installer</a>.
-	* Storage server uses <a href="https://www.mongodb.com" target="_blank">MongoDb</a> as storage database.
-MongoDb requires at least 4Gb hard drive space to operate normally.
+	* Storage server uses <a href="https://www.mongodb.com" target="_blank">MongoDb</a> as storage database and its minimum requirement is 4GB hard drive space to operate normally.
-	* If you have installed Visual Studio on the machine Test Studio plugin for Visual Studio will be also installed.
+	* If you have Visual Studio on the machine, Test Studio plugin for Visual Studio will be also installed for all detected Visual Studio installations.

 	![Install services](/img/getting-started/installation-and-activation/fig08.png)